Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Experiments

-We ran 5,000 MCMC iterations on the hardcore MRMM model and discarded the first half as burn-in. \Cref{fig:protein-hard} and \cref{tbl:protein-hard} show the results with different levels of repulsion.
-Observe from~\cref{fig:protein-data} that the data consists three large components of observations, with a couple of smaller components.
-Our model without repulsion returns about 12 components on average under the posterior distribution, with the leftmost panel of~\cref{fig:protein-hard} showing the median clustering.
+\Cref{fig:protein-hard} and \Cref{tbl:protein-hard} show the results with different levels of repulsion.
+Observe from~\Cref{fig:protein-data} that the data consists three large components of observations, with a couple of smaller components.
+Our model without repulsion returns about 12 components on average under the posterior distribution, with the leftmost panel of~\Cref{fig:protein-hard} showing the median clustering.

 As with the Euclidean setting, increasing repulsion strength results in fewer components, simpler posterior distributions (indicated by smaller posterior variance) and more interpretable results.
 A strong repulsion ($R=\pi/2$) produced around 5 components, agreeing with the findings in \citet{mardia2007protein}, though resulting in a drop in model fit and predictive power.
 Placing a $\dGamma{5, 1}$ prior (mean 5, variance 5) on the thinning radius infers weaker repulsion (a posterior mean and variance for $R$ equal to $0.19\pi$ and $0.017\pi^2)$, and thus more components ($11$ on average).
 These results are partly because of our choice of component likelihoods, where the two angles are independent under each component.
-The component near the origin on the other hand exhibits strong correlation between the angles, and our MRMM model has to split this into two (\cref{fig:protein-hard}, right).
-As stated earlier, extending our model to allow correlated components is conceptually straightforward using the bivariate von Mises distribution.
-This however introduces normalization constants for each component that can be quite challenging to compute, requiring techniques from~\citet{rao2016data, lin2017}.
-To avoid unnecessary complications, we have not followed this path.
-We emphasize though that modeling repulsion on non-Euclidean spaces using existing models is a less straightforward proposition.
+The component near the origin on the other hand exhibits strong correlation between the angles, and our MRMM model has to split this into two (\Cref{fig:protein-hard}, right).
+We can easily extend our model so each component is a bivariate von Mises distribution with correlations, or use geodesic distances~\citep{mardia1975statistical, mardia2007protein}.
+The former however introduces intractable normalization constants, and to avoid unnecessary complications~\citep{rao2016data, lin2017}, we have not followed this path.
+We emphasize that modeling repulsion on non-Euclidean spaces using existing models is a less straightforward proposition.